TW-ASMP/AIW/Hierarchy Specification Instruction.md

 # Notes

-<a name="myfootnote1">1</a>: The relevant scope of assets should be exported to the consultant at the beginning of the project.
-If it is not, the consultant should contact the ASMP reliability engineering group, via its Toronto Water project manager.
+<a name="myfootnote1">1</a>: The relevant scope of assets should be exported to you at the beginning of the project.
+If it is not, you should contact the ASMP reliability engineering group, via your Toronto Water project manager.

 <a name="myfootnote2">2</a>: Note this requirement will change in the future.
 For now, it is kept in continuity with the present practice